 ③ Yummy: Beat an Egg – 打 Dǎ

 Yummy!
 Coincidentally, beating an egg in English is a direct translation in Mandarin using the word 打鸡蛋 Dǎ jīdàn.

 ④ Triumph: Beat in Chinese 击败 Jíbài or 打败 Dǎbài

 During a competition, if you beat someone in a game, it means you defeat a person.
 You can use either 击败 Jíbài or 打败 Dǎbài in a sentence.

-⑤ Irritating: Beat in Chinese – 敲打 Qiāodǎ
+⑤ Hitting on Surface: Beat in Chinese – 敲打 Qiāodǎ

 A little irritation here when someone is tapping on the table making unwanted noises. 敲打 Qiāodǎ means hitting something on the surface.

 - 是谁在敲打我窗？Shì shéi zài qiāodǎ wǒ chuāng?